Microscopic understanding of NMR signals by dynamic mean-field theory for spins: Simulating carbon NMR signals in adamantane

 and measure the result of the transverse autocorrelation at $t=\tau$.
 The result of this is plotted versus $\tau$ in Fig.~\ref{fig:spinecho}.
 Here, the agreement between theory and experiment is very good.
 We conclude that the dynamic noise resulting from the proton spins as captured by spinDMFT is perfectly accurate.
 Since a spin echo eliminates static noise we attribute the discrepancy in the FID to some small additional static noise.

 To underline this interpretation, we redo the computation of the FID and include a weak static Gaussian noise.
 This is done by adding a constant term $W^2$ to the second mean-field moment in \cref{eqn:carbonmfmoment}, where $W$ is the standard deviation of the noise.
-The best fit to the experimental data is obtained for $W = \SI{0.29(6)}{\kilo\hertz}$ and plotted in orange in Fig.~\ref{fig:carbonFID}.
+The best fit to the experimental data is obtained for $W = \SI{0.29(6)}{\kilo\hertz}\times\hbar$ and plotted in orange in Fig.~\ref{fig:carbonFID}.
 The agreement for the adapted model is remarkable and supports our assumption.
 We stress that the spin echo exactly reverts the effect of the noise in the considered model so that the result in Fig.~\ref{fig:spinecho} does not change at all.

-In addition, we analyzed how such an additional noise source would affect the proton spin dynamics.
+In addition, we analyzed how such an additional noise source would affect the proton-spin dynamics.
 To this end, we added the noise, amplified by the factor $\sfrac1{r_\gamma}$, in the spinDMFT simulation finding no visible difference in the resulting autocorrelations relative to the ones shown in Fig.~\ref{fig:protonAda}.
-The homonuclearly coupled proton spins are much more robust against disturbing fields.
+The coupled proton spins are much more robust against disturbing fields, due to the homonuclear nature of the coupling.
 A candidate for the origin of the inhomogeneous broadening is the chemical shift anisotropy.
 It is anisotropic in solids and broadens the NMR spectra of powders \cite{levit05}.